Trash doesn’t belong in nature… let’s clean it up!

 Step 8: Dispose of Your Trash Safely

 Congratulations!
 Now that you’ve collected all of the trash in your selected location, it’s important to dispose of it properly.
-Here are some places to you can responsibly throw your trash away:
+Here are some places where you can responsibly throw your trash away:

 - Local waste hauler